Date of visit: 23 April 2019

 Visit number: 98

-The Officers said relations between staff & prisoners were good, and reported strong bonds among staff (on which detached duty staff often remarked).
-They said keywork was having a positive impact, and valued the dedicated keywork room, with computer facilities.
+The Officers said relations between staff and prisoners were good, and reported strong bonds among staff (on which detached duty staff often remarked).
+They said Keywork was having a positive impact, and valued the dedicated Keywork room, with computer facilities.
 Phones in cells were highlighted too, while the gardens, greenery and quiet, were a positive for both staff and prisoners.

 The prisoners agreed staff-prisoner relations were good, with ‘lots of banter’ between them.
 They too valued Keywork for improving relationships as well as helping address their needs, while trained VR mediators had helped improve safety.
 Reception and induction, with strong peer involvement, were highlighted, in particular for the support and advice given to first-timers.
 They valued a wide range of peer mentors generally, including PID workers, Insiders, Shannon Trust and diversity reps.
 The gym was rated by one as ‘the best I’ve seen’, and the support given to over 50’s there was also highlighted.
 Family visits and ‘coffee mornings’ were positives too, along with the gardens, greenery and quiet.